Nowra: Media

+Nowra also receives 5 free-to-air television channels from Knights Hill, commercial channels Seven, WIN and Network 10, and public broadcasters ABC and SBS.
+Due to tropospheric ducting from Newcastle in the Shoalhaven area via Knights Hill, a translator site at Cambewarra Mountain in Nowra North is an alternative source of television reception and assists those affected by the Newcastle ducting.

+Local newspapers is served by The Shoalhaven and Nowra News and South Coast Register.

 Sports

 The four major codes of football in Australia are all popular in the Nowra area.
+Rugby league was traditionally represented by the Nowra Warriors and Bomaderry Swamp Rats, however, at the end of 2007 these teams merged to form the Shoalhaven Jets Rugby League Football Club.
+Other rugby league teams in the Shoalhaven area include the St Georges Basin Dragons, Culburra Dolphins, Sussex Inlet Panthers and Berry Magpies, all of whom source some of their players from Nowra.
+All of these clubs compete in the Group 7 Rugby League competition.

 Rugby union is represented by the Shoalhaven Rugby Club, who play out of Rugby Park in South Nowra.
 The club won the 2008 premiership in the Illawarra district competition, and has produced international and provincial players such as Andrew Walker and Alex Kanaar.

-Australian rules football is played by three clubs from the Shoalhaven area, with the Nowra Albatross Vikings playing at West Street Oval and the Bomaderry Tigers at Artie Smith Oval.
+Australian rules football is played by two clubs from the Shoalhaven area, with the Bomaderry Tigers playing at Artie Smith Oval.
 Further south, the Bay and Basin Bombers play at the Leisure Centre at Vincentia.
-These four clubs are all members of the South Coast AFL, fielding junior and senior teams.
-Rugby league was traditionally represented by the Nowra Warriors and Bomaderry Swamprats.
-However, at the end of 2007 these teams merged to form the Shoalhaven Jets Rugby League Football Club.
+These two clubs are both members of the South Coast AFL, fielding junior and senior teams.

 The Shoalhaven Mariners were established in 2006 and represent the area in the sport of baseball.
 The team plays home matches out of Fred Finch Park in Berkeley, Wollongong.
 Baseball has a new venue at the South Nowra Soccer Complex.
 The Shoalhaven Tigers represent the area in the New South Wales State Basketball League and have won several championships from 1988 until 2007.

 Archer was an Australian thoroughbred racehorse trained in the Nowra area who won the first and the second Melbourne Cups in 1861 and 1862.
 He won both Cups by a significant margin.
 Archer is one of only five horses to have won the Melbourne Cup on two or more occasions, and one of only four horses to have won two successive Cups.